It can be frustrating when your surround sound isn’t working. Where do you start when you are trying to fix it?

 No Sound in Your Surround Speakers at All?

-If you are just not getting anything from your surround sound speakers, you have a significant problem.
+If you are just not getting anything from your surround sound speaker system, you have a significant problem.
 However, the solution may be something simple.

 Consider some of these solutions.

 - Make sure the amplifier is switched on: yes, I know it seems silly, but sometimes the answer is the obvious thing.
 Maybe the fuse has blown in the plug?

 2. Make sure the volume is up: did someone turn the volume to zero by mistake?
 Or is the audio muted?